-Early Education Programs
+Early Childhood Education

-Children entering the three-year-old program must be three before September 1st.
+Children entering the three-year-old preschool program must be three before September 1st.
 They also must be fully independent in the bathroom before being admitted into the program.
 Three year-olds are very active and have an intense curiosity for their surroundings.
 They experience those surroundings through play, using their senses and their bodies.
 Our Preschool Program is designed to harness that curiosity and energy into productive learning experiences through age appropriate sensory motor activities.

 *Language Arts - As the three-year old becomes increasingly curious about letters, the child is provided with simple phonics games, activities, and manipulatives that teach recognition, increase comfort, and instill confidence in the print medium.

 *Mathematics- Three-year old children manipulate their surroundings through play.
-At the same time they are learning basic math concepts such as problem solving through puzzles, spatial relationships through blocks, counting, etc.
+At the same time, they are learning basic math concepts such as problem solving through puzzles, spatial relationships through blocks, counting, etc.

 *Arts & Crafts - Age appropriate arts and crafts provide the three-year old with practice in developing fine motor skills, hand-eye coordination, and creativity.

-*Bible - Young children love to listen to Bible stories!
+*Bible - Young children love to listen to Bible lessons!
 These timeless stories teach valuable character traits, which help the children understand who God is and how God wants us to treat one another.

-Sample of Preschool Daily Schedule
+Sample of Preschool Daily Schedule:

-7:40-8:05 - Arrival
+7:40-8:00 - Arrival

-8:05-8:45 - Learning Centers and Individual Table Work
+8:45-9:30 - Learning Centers and Individual/Team Table Work

-9:15-9:30 - Potty Time/Snack
+9:30-9:45 - Potty Time/Snack

-9:30-10:00 - Gross Motor Fun (Outdoor or Indoor recess)
+9:45-10:15 - Gross Motor Fun (Outdoor or Indoor recess)

-10:00-10:45 - Learning Centers and Individual Table Work
+10:15-10:50 - Learning Centers and Individual/Team Table Work

-10:45-11:00 - Closing Circle
+10:50-11:00 - Prayer and Closing Circle

-11:00 - Dismissal
+11:00 11:15 - Dismissal

-*(Our Full Day Program is available for Preschool students.
-The description of the program is listed below.)
+*Our Full Day Program is available for Preschool students.
+The description of the program is listed below.

-Children entering Pre-Kindergarten program must turn four years old before September 15th.
+Children entering the Pre-Kindergarten program must turn four years old before September 1st.
 The child must also be fully independent in the bathroom before being admitted into the program.
 Readiness is a developmental process, which is different for every child.
 Neurological, psychological, and intellectual maturation, experience, and even gender are factors that may influence reading readiness.
 Readiness occurs at different ages in different children.
 One cannot wait for readiness, nor can it be accelerated.
 It must be provided through proper environment and activities through both the home and school experience.
-Our Pre-Kindergarten curriculum is designed to help the four-year old develop his/her beginning reading skills to the fullest potential.
+Our Pre-Kindergarten curriculum is designed to help the four-year old or five-year old develop his/her beginning reading skills to the fullest potential.

 *Science - To begin learning the scientific method, the children will begin to learn to use simple scientific tools and experience God’s creation by learning how and why.
 Science experiments will be conducted weekly based on the weekly theme.

 *Social Studies - Throughout the year, the children will explore the world by learning about other cultures.
 There will be themes throughout the year that will allow the children to experience the lives of other children in the world.
-After learning about theses cultures, they will use their accumulated knowledge to engage in a dramatic play experience.
+After learning about these cultures, they will use their accumulated knowledge to engage in a dramatic play experience.

 *Arts and Crafts- Increasing fine motor skills and eye-hand coordination allow students to use simple tools such as scissors and pencils.
 The children also practice how to follow simple two-step directions through the process of art.

-Sample of Pre-Kindergarten’s Daily Schedule
+Sample of Pre-Kindergarten’s Daily Schedule:

-7:40-8:05 - Arrival and free play
+7:40-8:00 - Arrival and free play

-8:05-8:35 - Circle Time
+8:05-8:35 - Prayer, Pledges and Circle Time

-10:30-10:45 - Gross Motor Fun (outdoor or indoor recess)
+10:20-10:50 - Gross Motor Fun (outdoor or indoor recess)

-10:45-11:00 - Wrap Up and Prayer
+10:50-11:00 - Wrap Up and Prayer

-11:00 - Dismissal
+11:00 - 11:15 - Dismissal

 The Full Day Program also includes three special classes that are taught by Rhema’s Special Teachers.
 These specials include Art, Music, and Library.
-The children are taught the fundamentals of each class, by providing the children developmentally appropriate activities.
+The children are taught the fundamentals of each class, by providing the children with developmentally appropriate activities.
 These activities and projects prepare the children for what they will experience in Kindergarten.

 In addition, the children will also be given sensory experiences that will extend their learning.
 These experiences are designed to teach language arts, mathematics, and develop their fine and gross motor skills.
 These sensory experiences include: